Introduction

 Evolutionary Transition: Higher-Order Value Creation

-This paper opens up the next evolution in Prisma’s role as a project: from being a distributed action-learning incubator, to operating a protocol for distributed incubators to publish with.
-The purpose of our events, therefore, evolve from incubating teams and publishing case-studies, to onboarding partner hub-networks into protocol compatibility.
+This paper opens up the next evolution in Prisma’s role as a project: from being a distributed action-learning incubator, to operating a protocol used by distributed incubators to publish their activities.
+The purpose of our events, therefore, evolve from incubating teams and publishing case-studies alone, to include onboarding partner hub-networks into protocol compatibility.
 The protocol presented is a consequence of the learnings generated from past work to date.
-With this protocol, Prisma aims to enable a shift from manually organising these events, to enabling a distributed system to self-organise events, whilst still maintaining whole-system integrity and alignment.
+With this protocol, Prisma shifts from manually organising events, to enabling a network of community hubs to self-organise events, whilst still maintaining integrity and alignment as one whole.

 Reading Guidance